OpenOF/OpenOF/README.md

 Hardware requirements:
 ------------------------------------------

-- Nvidia GPU with compute capability >= 2.0
+- Nvidia GPU with compute capability >= 8.0

 Software requirements:
 ------------------------------------------

-The framework was tested using Ubuntu 18.04, 64 bit and libraries with the following version number.
+The framework was tested using Ubuntu 22.04, 64 bit and libraries with the following version number.
-- CUDA 9.1
+- CUDA 12.4.1
-- Python 3.5
+- Python 3.10
-- sympy 1.3
+- sympy 1.12
-- Thrust 1.6
+- Thrust 2.3.2
-- CUSP 0.5.1
+- CUSP master (07.06.2024)
-- numpy 1.14.2
+- numpy 1.24.4
-- swig 3.0.8
+- swig 4.0

 Cite:
 ------------------------------------------